-2.8.1 Recommendation: Enact a law that provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.

-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+- 2.8.1 Recommendation: Enact a law that provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.8.) - Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 Missouri law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
-While Missouri law extends juvenile court jurisdiction to all minors under 18 years of age, 12 governing state statute does not establish a minimum age for juvenile court jurisdiction, permits direct file in cases in which the minor has been previously certified as an adult or charged with an offense while under the extended jurisdiction of the juvenile court, and fails to require courts to consider the impact of trauma or past victimization in make discretionary transfer determinations.
+While Missouri law extends juvenile court jurisdiction to all minors under 18 years of age, 13 governing state statute does not establish a minimum age for juvenile court jurisdiction, permits direct file in cases in which the minor has been previously certified as an adult or charged with an offense while under the extended jurisdiction of the juvenile court, and fails to require courts to consider the impact of trauma or past victimization in make discretionary transfer determinations.

-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
 "Child" is defined as, "any person under eighteen years of age."
-17 Yes.
-Minors: (1) who have been certified as an adult in a previous matter; or (2) who commit a subsequent offense following adjudication under continued jurisdiction in a prior matter.
-Yes.
+17. Yes.
+Minors: (1) who have been certified as an adult in a previous matter; or (2) who commit a subsequent offense following Yes.
 Minors who are 12+ years of age charged with a felony (a transfer hearing is required for certain offenses).
-No. However, the court must consider the child's environmental situation and emotional condition.
+No; however, the court must consider the child's environmental situation and emotional condition.

-$^{^{12}}$ Pursuant to Mo.
+13 Pursuant to Mo.
 Rev. Stat. § 211.031(1)(7) (Juvenile court to have exclusive jurisdiction, when - Exceptions - Home schooling, attendance violations, how treated),

-^{1.} Except as otherwise provided in this chapter, the juvenile court or the family court in circuits that have a family court as provided in chapter 487 shall have exclusive original jurisdiction in proceedings:
+1. Except as otherwise provided in this chapter, the juvenile court or the family court in circuits that have a family court as provided in chapter 487 shall have exclusive original jurisdiction in proceedings: